flowgrow/scss-library/README.md

 ## Installation

-1. Decompress scss-library.zip and upload `/scss-library/` to the `/wp-content/plugins/` directory.
+1. Decompress scss-library-kniff.zip and upload `/scss-library-kniff/` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the __Plugins__ menu in WordPress.

 ## Frequently Asked Questions